nyannkov/Psgino/MML.md

 #### &lt;(LT)

-Lowers the octave specified by the O command.
+Lowers the octave set by the O command.

 **Example:**
 ```